Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/grid/equal-width/html/equal-width.md

 ### Equal-width

-For example, here are two grid layouts that apply to every device and viewport, from `xs` to `xl`.
-Add any number of unit-less classes for each breakpoint you need and every column will be the same width.
+Here are two grid layout examples that apply to every device and viewport, from `xs` to `xl`.
+Add any number of unit-less classes for each breakpoint you need, and every column will be the same width.

 ```html
 <div class="vf-container">